KIrynaW/adhd-medication-tracker/README.md

 - [LightHouse Google Extension](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) - this Chrome Dev Tools was used to scan and generate performance statistic.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) - used to validate the python code by PEP8 standards to check for formating issues.
 - [Google Sheets](https://workspace.google.com/intl/en_ie/products/sheets/) - Used the google sheets to store the data of the aplication
-- [Google Cloud APIs](https://cloud.google.com/) - used to manage Google Sheets access
+- [Google Cloud Platform](https://cloud.google.com/) - used to manage Google Sheets access
+- [FlowChart Maker](https://www.lucidchart.com/pages/examples/flowchart-maker) - used to create a flowchart in the project development

 ### **Code**
 The structure for the project was loosely based on the [Walkthrough project "Love Sandwiches"](), and used as a guideline only.